rchumath/rchumath.github.io/_pages/about.md

 ## Biography

-I am an NSF RTG Postdoctoral Researcher in the Department of Mathematical Sciences at Carnegie Mellon University.
-My postdoc mentors are [Professor Mykhaylo Shkolnikov](https://www.math.cmu.edu/~mshkolni/) and [Professor Sergey Nadtochiy](https://sites.google.com/view/sergey-nadtochiy).
+I am an NSF RTG Postdoctoral Researcher in the Department of Mathematical Sciences at Carnegie Mellon University, where I am being mentored by [Professor Mykhaylo Shkolnikov](https://www.math.cmu.edu/~mshkolni/) and [Professor Sergey Nadtochiy](https://sites.google.com/view/sergey-nadtochiy).

 I received my Ph.D. in Mathematics from the University of California, Los Angeles (UCLA) in 2025, where I was advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).